Conifold transitions via affine geometry and mirror symmetry: Lagrangian fibrations

-\begin{ex}[Negative fibration] This example is a model of a fibration over a neighborhood $U$ of a negative vertex of $\Delta$.
+This example is a model of a fibration over a neighborhood $U$ of a negative vertex of $\Delta$.
 We give two possible versions, which are topologically equivalent.
 The first one is defined as follows.
 Let